VincentK1991/VincentK1991.github.io/_posts/2026-5-29-virtual-knowledge-graph-semantic-binding-jit-analytics.md

 | **Composition** | Cohorting, filtering, joining, time-slicing bound concepts without redefining them. | What agents do at the edges.
 Distinct from a **definition change**, which requires a new binding and review. |
 | **Zero-copy architecture** | Data stays in SQL, NoSQL, or lakehouse storage.
 No ETL into a graph database. | What *virtual* means.
 Eliminates sync lag, duplicate storage, stale copies. |
 | **Materialization vs. Virtualization** | Materialize: pre-build a store ahead of time.
 Virtualize: translate queries against bindings at query time. | Materialization optimizes fast repeated reads of known questions; virtualization optimizes unknown questions asked once, now. |

-Three sentences to take away: **Ahead-of-time analytics** materialized the answers you expected and made you chase the ones you didn't. **Just-In-Time Analytics**, enabled by AI, inverts that timing — but only works if core metrics are grounded in **semantic bindings**, not raw text-to-SQL improvisation.
-Do that, and a **virtual knowledge graph** is not a product you adopt; it is the structure you were already building.

 For deeper technical treatment, see the [Enterprise Graph series]({% post_url 2026-4-11-enterprise-graph-part1-intro %}) — especially [Part 6]({% post_url 2026-4-11-enterprise-graph-part6-structured-data %}), [Part 10]({% post_url 2026-4-14-enterprise-graph-part10-appendix-glossary %}), and [Part 11]({% post_url 2026-4-14-enterprise-graph-part11-appendix-graph-sql-mapping %}).